devopsdojoconsortium/dojoconsortium.org/content/en/testing/best-practices.md

 ### Casing

 For test environments that require method names to describe its tests and suites it is recommended that they follow their language and environment conventions.
-See formatting under [static testing](/en/testing/static/) for further best practices.
+See formatting under [static testing](/testing/static/) for further best practices.

 ### Grouping

 Where possible suites and their respective tests should be grouped to allow for higher readability and identification; If the environment supports it nested groups is also a useful and good practice to employ.
 For example a logical nesting of "unit-scenario-expectation" allows for encapsulating multiple scenarios that could potentially apply to a unit under test.
 For example:

-{{< tabpane langEqualsHeader="true" >}}
+{{< tabpane langEqualsHeader=true >}}
   {{< tab header="JavaScript" >}}
     describe("unit-under-test", () => {
         describe("scenario-for-unit", () => {